Google GCS

 The directory you want to use in the bucket, either by creating a new directory or using an existing one

-The default GCS UFS module (GCS version 2) is implemented based on Google Cloud API which accepts Google application credentials.
+The default GCS UFS module (GCS version 2) is implemented based on Google Cloud API which accepts Google application credentialsarrow-up-right.
 Fine grained permissions can be defined when creating the application credentials to limit access to specific buckets.

 Basic Setup